Writing Your First Limnoria Plugin¶

 after configuring the bot.)

-The following line registers an entry for the plugin in Limnoria’s config registry, followed by any configuration groups and variable definitions:
+The following line registers an entry for the plugin in Limnoria’s config registry, followed by an example of how to register a config variable:

 Random = conf.registerPlugin('Random')